Time Stewardship Part Two – The Irreplaceable Power of Delegation

 Establishing a number for how much an hour of your time is “worth” can save a lot of headaches when it comes to deciding how to spend your time.
 I find most people short-sale what their time is worth and spend time on things that are low-value uses of their time.
 They aren’t willing to spend money to help them get better at leveraging their time to accomplish more.

 You can calculate what your time is worth in several ways – how much you’re capable of making in a year divided by the hours it takes to earn that; or, you can simply start with the value you place on your time.
 When you’re considering spending time investing in important relationships in your life, it’s difficult to put a dollar value on that, but it can be priceless.
 When you do, there will be times you discover that spending that hour working is not worth what you missed spending time with your family and others.
+I encourage you to re-evaluate how much your hour is worth at least once a year.

 2. KNOW WHERE YOUR TIME IS GOING

 For a couple of decades, I did something that may seem crazy to some: I used an Excel spreadsheet to track where every single one of my hours went.
-You can see an example of this in the handouts titled Monthly Time Summary.
+You can see an example of this in the handout titled Monthly Time Summary.
 It only took me three minutes each day to log my hours, and at the end of the year I logged those hours on to my Annual Time Summary.
 When I wanted to see how my time was spent during any given time period I was interested in, I was able to look at the report and compare those numbers to my values.
-If I said that my marriage was one of the most important things in my life, I could look at these numbers and face the facts: what percentage of my time was spent with my wife?
+If I said that my marriage was one of the most important things in my life, I could look at these 2 numbers and face the facts: what percentage of my time was spent with my wife?
 How much time was I spending working, volunteering, or investing in family relationships?
 I encourage you to take on this practice, even if it’s just for a limited amount of time.
 If you’ve already calculated what your hour is “worth”, you’re then able to look at where the hours were “spent” and make sure you’re on track to meeting your personal and professional goals.

 3. PRIORITIZE.
 PRIORITIZE.
 PRIORITIZE

-Beware the “tyranny of the urgent.”
-It can be easy to waste half a day on something that seems urgent but isn’t a top priority.
-In business, make sure you’ve built prioritization into your routine and you’re spending time on the most important items first.
-Ensure anyone else who is supporting and assisting you is equipped to do the same.
-Take some time to determine if a project list software such as Notion would be a good investment to train yourself and your team on in order to make sure you’re always on the same page about what’s most important.
+Take some time to determine if a project list software would be a good investment to train yourself and your team on in order to make sure you’re always on the same page about what’s most important.
 Neglecting this is a huge risk when it comes to the valuable resource of time.

 4. DON’T DO THINGS OTHERS CAN DO